Carabao Cup fourth round draw: Chelsea face Manchester United while Liverpool host Arsenal | Goal.com

 Chelsea have been drawn to play Manchester United while Liverpool will host Arsenal in the Carabao Cup fourth round.

+Manchester United meanwhile will play Chelsea for the fifth time and the first since a thrilling fourth round encounter in 2012, that saw the Londoners win 5-4.

+They also met at Stamford Bridge in the fifth round of the FA Cup back in February, where first half goals from Paul Pogba and Ander Hererra secured victory for Ole Gunnar Solskjaer's side, who needed a penalty shootout to squeeze past League One Rochdale in round three.

-Holders Manchester City were drawn at home to Southampton, Aston Villa host Midlands rivals Wolves while Everton will take on Watford at Goodison Park.
+Elsewhere, holders Manchester City were drawn at home to Southampton as they bid to win the competition for a fifth time in seven seasons.
+Aston Villa host Midlands rivals Wolves while Everton will take on Watford at Goodison Park.

-Leicester are the only Premier League side to face lower league oppositon in the form of a trip to last season's semi-finalists Burton.
+Leicester are the only Premier League side to face lower league oppositon in the form of a trip to last season's semi-finalists Burton, who beat Premier League Bournemouth 2-0 to reach this stage.

-League Two Crawley, who knocked out Championship side Stoke on penalites, will play Sunderland.

-Oxford United, who thrashed West Ham 4-0, were rewarded with a home tie against Tottenham's conquerers Colchester.
+For the first time in the competition's 59-year history, no Championship side made it through to the fourth round.

 Ties will be played on the week commencing 28 October 2019.